ibm-cloud-architecture/tutorial-vpc-vcs-public/README.md

-# Use Use GUI, CLI or API to Connect an App deployed within VPC to a VCS deployment outside VPC
+# Use GUI, CLI or API to Connect an App deployed within VPC to a VCS deployment outside VPC
 ### Purpose
-This scenario consider a sample application deployed inside a regular VSI within a VPC, a VCS Cluster with at least one virtual machine (VMware based) and a connection framework between the two.
+This scenario uses a sample application deployed inside a regular VSI within a VPC, a VCS Cluster with at least one virtual machine (VMware based) and a connection framework between the two.

 ## VPC Functional Coverage
 | Function | Result | Notes |